svartalfarqc/dungeon-synth-image-processor/README.md

 **Large Image Processing**
 - Images over 10MB may take longer to process
-- HEIC files from modern iPhones can be quite large
 - For very large images, consider resizing before upload
 - Processing time scales with image resolution